FAQ

 Do you have any animals?

-I currently have two very old dogs, three very old fish, a very old frog, and nineteen young chickens.
+I currently have two dogs, two fish, a frog, and eleven chickens.

 Which of your books is your favorite?

 They are like my children.
-I love them all equally. 😁 (I know...I know...everyone says that.)
+I love them all equally. 😁 (I know...I know...all writers says that.)

 But if I’m in the mood to laugh, I read Lupe Wong Won’t Dance.
 If I want to think of how it felt to be scared when I was little, I read an El Cucuy book.
 If I’m missing my grandmother, I read The Yellow Handkerchief.
 If I want to ponder what and who are important to me, I read The Last Cuentista.
 If I want to be nervous or think of the bravery of people I’ve known, I read Alebrijes.